eakgun/Time-Series-Prediction-With-RNNs/README.md

 # A Study of Vanilla RNNs
 This project is the first part of my undergraduate thesis.
 The complete model has been created and coded without using any library or data pre-processing tool.
-Main objective is prediction of the henon chaotic time series in future.
+Main objective is the prediction of the henon chaotic time series in future.

 bptt.m - Back Propagation Through Time